dahlbyk/posh-git/README.md

 posh-hg
 ========

+**This project is no longer under development and is not maintained.
+Please feel free to use the code, but no changes will be made and no pull requests will be merged in.**

 Inspired by the Posh-Git project (http://github.com/dahlbyk/posh-git), Posh-Hg provides a set of PowerShell scripts which provide Mercurial/PowerShell integration

 ### Prompt for Hg repositories